McNopper/OpenGL/GLUS/README.txt

 Changelog:

+04.02.2015 - Added TGA image converting to a premultiplied TGA image.

 29.01.2015 - Updated to GLEW 1.12.0.

 28.01-2015 - Updated touch input code for i.MX6 running on Yocto Linux 3.10.53-1.1.0.